-Brooks back for Bournemouth after cancer diagnosis
+Brooks plays for first time after cancer diagnosis

-David Brooks: Bournemouth & Wales winger back for first time since cancer diagnosis
+David Brooks: Bournemouth & Wales winger plays for first time since cancer diagnosis

 Last updated on .From the section Bournemouth

-Wales winger David Brooks has returned to Bournemouth's match-day squad for the first time since being diagnosed with cancer.
+Wales winger David Brooks returned to action for the first time since his cancer treatment as a substitute for Bournemouth in their 3-0 Premier League defeat at Aston Villa.

-The 25-year-old was named on the bench for the Cherries' Premier League match against Liverpool on Saturday.

-Brooks was diagnosed with Stage 2 Hodgkin lymphoma in October 2021, and said he was "cancer free" in May 2022.
+Brooks was diagnosed with Stage 2 Hodgkin lymphoma in October 2021 and in May 2022 said he was "cancer free".

+The 25-year old came on for Adam Smith in the 79th minute at Villa Park for his first appearance in 536 days.

+Brooks was an unused Bournemouth substitute last weekend in the Cherries' 1-0 Premier League win against Liverpool.

-Speaking before the match, Bournemouth boss Gary O'Neil said Brooks' return was "huge for everybody" at the club.
+Bournemouth boss Gary O'Neil said Brooks' return was "huge for everybody" at the club.

-Brooks, won has won 21 caps for Wales and featured three times at Euro 2020, last played for Bournemouth against Peterborough on 29 September 2021.
+Brooks, who has won 21 caps for Wales and featured three times at Euro 2020, last played for Bournemouth against Peterborough on 29 September 2021.

 Hodgkin lymphoma is a cancer of the lymphatic system, an important part of the immune system.